 - Tackling poverty through sustainable Skills for growth Youth employment and attainment

-Further details on these investment areas are available in the Operational Programmes (East Wales and West, North Wales and the Valleys).
-The Economic Prioritisation Framework has also been developed to help ensure each EU funding proposal adds something new and valuable to existing regional and/or thematicinvestments.
+Further details on these investment areas are available in our regional Operational Programmes (East Wales and West, North Wales and the Valleys).
+The Economic Prioritisation Framework has also been developed to help ensure each EU funding proposal adds something new and valuable to existing regional and/or thematic investments.

 If you are interested in applying for EU funds, it is important you read these and other documents in our guidance section.